Combined Geo-Scientist & Geologist Exam Syllabus

 to exploration strategies.
 Principles of mineral prospecting and exploration – conceptualization, methodology and stages; sampling, subsurface sampling including pitting, trenching and drilling, core

-and non-core drilling, planning of bore holes and location of bore holes on ground.
-Core logging, geochemical exploration- nature of samples anomaly, strength of anomaly and controlling factors,
+and non-core drilling, planning of boreholes and location of boreholes on the ground.
+Core logging, geochemical exploration- nature of samples anomaly, the strength of anomaly and controlling factors,

 rectangular, triangular and polygon blocks ) regular and irregular grid patterns, statistics and error estimation.
 Application of Geophysical techniques, Geomorphological and remote sensing techniques